 Nowadays, more and more Australians prefer automated payments, so that direct debit is becoming very popular.
-Even though they are not new, the risks of this type of debit have increased during recent years.
+Even though they are not new, the risks of this type of withdrawal/payment have increased during recent years.

 In the category of direct debit risks, specialists include uncertain fees, changes in the terms and conditions and currency rate movements.
 But how to make safe transactions and avoid all these risks?